wrightmat/dnd-eberron/locations/Skairn.md

 * **Brugha Deepbrand** (female orc smith).
 The gruff but warm-hearted owner of The Moonlit Forge.
 She took a warforged named Shear under her wing when he arrived in Skairn, teaching him how to work metal while helping him adapt to the world.
 * **Captain Veylan “Black Tide” Kordann** (male pirate captain).
 The unofficial ruler of Skairn, Veylan is an aging but cunning pirate who keeps the town in check.
+* **Old Toma** (male tortle druid).
+A retired sailor who claims to have once sailed to the edge of the world.
+Now he spends his days near the Driftwood Market, telling tales of spirits, manifest zones, and forgotten gods.

 ### Locations